As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 You might recognize these instruments from your favorite medical drama, but they also pull their weight on a boat.

 Made in both a straight and angled serrated tip, they are ideal for precision control of objects.
-The self-locking clamp makes for easier work in tough spots (so everywhere on a boat).
+The self-locking clamp makes for easier work in tough spots (basically everywhere on a boat).

 Uses for Hemostats